blackdwarf/cli-nuget-extensions/README.md

 - [ ] Add understanding of "dotnet-extension-data" node in NuSpec of extension package
 - [ ] Include imports from "dotnet-extension-data" in restore of each targetframework
 - [ ] Add "dotnet-extension-data" nuspec output to `nuget pack`
+- [ ] consumer project lockfile needs to record which version of extension package was restored

 ## Invocation of Extension Command (dotnet cli side)